 A: What a great question!
-Our Burbank location holds Auditions for both locations every Wednesday and Thursday.
+Our Burbank location holds Auditions every Tuesday & Wednesday.
 The auditions are hosted by our club bookers and/or owners.
 Sign-ups start at 5:30pm, Auditions go from 6pm-7:30pm.
 We can generally get up about 20-25 comedians.

 The order you would perform in would go:

 - Pizza Spot — Comedian who had a great set at the last audition wins a pizza of his/her choice and gets to open up the very next audition show.
 If you win 3 Pizza Spots in a row, we’ll book you in a Main Room or Claremont Guest Spot.